getgauge/docs.gauge.org/configuration.rst

 | logs_directory            | logs      |
 +---------------------------+-----------+

-Gauge loads the enviroment variables as below.
+Gauge loads the environment variables as below.

 -  When Gauge starts, the environment passed by the user in the ``--env`` flag will be loaded.
 If this flag is not passed by the